Television content rating system: Philippines

 In the Philippines, the Movie and Television Review and Classification Board, commonly known as MTRCB, implements and regulates local television content rating systems.
 In 1979, it only had implemented two television ratings: "General Viewership" (GV) later renamed (General Patronage/GP) in 1995 and "Parental Guidance" (PG), in the mid-1990s up until from now on, some advisories are simply written on the upper left side or at the lower right side of the television screen.

 On 6 October 2011, in order to encourage parents to supervise and be responsible with their children in watching television, the MTRCB revamped its rating system, implementing a three-tiered system:

-The new ratings was originally to have been a four-tiered system, composed of G (General Patronage), PG (Parental Guidance), SPG (Strong Parental Guidance), and M, but some time before the implementation of the new system, the "M" rating was dropped.

-The new ratings system is similar to the old one, but the look and the ratings themselves was completely revamped.
-All of these were only been implemented on Free to-Air Television stations.
+The new ratings system is similar to the old one, but the look and the ratings themselves were completely revamped.
+All of these were only implemented on Free to-Air Television stations.
 The new system consists of a new full-screen advisory of the programme's rating which is played before each programme, whatever the rating of such programme is, except in the case of programmes with SPG rating, wherein the rating must be aired twice (before the start of the programme and after each commercial break. e.g. in the middle part of the programme).
 A rating logo then appears at the bottom right of the screen during a programme if it was rated as such.
 Sometimes, when annotations are to be put and it takes the place of the logo, then it has to be put on the upper left side of the screen, opposite the logo of the TV station.

 On 9 February 2012, the SPG rating was implemented, which utilizes at least one of the following content descriptors: